Intermittent or slow broadband? Troubleshooting connection problems

 Also, it's worth fitting a microfilter to any phone extensions that are used (whether for burglar alarms, Sky boxes, etc) as these can cause problems even if the master socket has a microfilter.

-Many things can slow your broadband; you'll want to make sure there's actually a fault with your line before you call out engineers, as if they find it's your equipment at fault you can face hefty call-out charges.
+Many things can cause slow broadband; but you'll want to make sure there's actually a fault with your line before you call out engineers, as if they find it's your equipment at fault you can face hefty call-out charges.

 If your broadband connection seems slow, you can test it first by using our free speedtest.
 We suggest you do series of tests, at different times of the day and on different days of the week (weekdays, weekends, etc).
 We also have a guide that explains broadband upload and download speeds in more detail.